zapta/arm/pro-mini/README.md

 This section will teach you how to load new firmware on your board.
 It is done by switching the board to the USB/ISP virtual disk mode and copying the new binary file.

 1. Connect the ARM PRO MINI board to a USB port of a Max OSX, Linux or Windows computer.
-2. Restart the board while the ISP button is pressed to enter the USB/ISP mode (with some practice, this can be done with a simple roll of one finger):
-    * Press and hold the RST button.
-    * Press and hold the ISP button.
-    * Release the RST button.
-    * Release the ISP button.
+2. Restart board in ISP mode by pressing the ISP button  (note: older versions require releasing the RST button while the ISP button is pressed).
 3. The ARM PRO MINI will mount itself on your computer as an external disk with a single file named firmware.bin.
 4. Copy one of the two provided hello world image files over the *firmware.bin* file.
 Note: on Mac OSX drag and drop does not work, instead using the cp shell command: *cp hello_world_fast_blink.bin "/Volumes/CRP DISABLD/firmware.bin"*
 5. Press the RST button of the ARM PRO MINI to restart it in the RUN mode.
 The image file you just loaded should start running and the red LED on the ARM PRO MINI should blink.